Karneades/SigmaFilterCheck/README.md

 for each field and checks for wildcards.
 Only rules with such filters are shown afterwards.
 For wildcard filters, e.g. "not exclusion*", the corresponding filters, e.g. exclusion1, exclusion2, ... are used.

-There are currently 285 rules in the repo and 25 of them include wildcards in the whitelist.
-For the 207 Windows rules there are 21 of such rules and of the sub category for process_creation 16 were found having wildcards on the left side of the whitelist value.

 ### Examples